The Misconception About Gluten

 Gluten allergies and sensitivities are on the rise, and we hear about this everywhere.
 Although the gluten-free lifestyle or gluten-free eating appeals to roughly 30% of U.S. adults, it seems like gluten is often misunderstood.

-I want to get to the bottom of this, so I invited Dr. Tom O’Bryan, a highly esteemed clinician who specializes in Celiac disease and gluten sensitivity, to join me on the set of the Urban Monk Podcast to talk about it.
+I want to get to the bottom of this, so I invited Dr. Tom O’Bryan, a highly esteemed clinician who specializes in Celiac disease and gluten sensitivity, to join me to talk about it.

 What Is Gluten?